patkoch/iac_terraform_azure/vm/win11/README.md

 # 6. Run a Test using Terratest

-I've added a simple test, using *Terratest*, which verifies:
+I've created a simple test using the *Terratest* framework, for verifying:
  * the resource group location
  * the resource group name
  * the name of the virtual machine
  * the public ip address

-To conduct the test, change into the "test" directory and run following command:
+To conduct the test, start a terminal and change the directory into the "test".
+After that run following command:

 ``` powershell
  go test -v -run TestDeploymentVirtualMachine
 ```

-After executing the command, the test "TestDeploymentVirtualMachine" starts.
-The resources will be provisioned and destroyed as partr of the test:
+After executing that command, the test "TestDeploymentVirtualMachine" starts.
+The resources will be provisioned and destroyed as part of the test, including the validation of the mentioned values.

 ![alt text](pictures/11_terratest_start_test.png)